webpro-nl/knip/packages/docs/src/content/docs/reference/unsupported.md

 objects.
 This includes returned objects from exported functions and objects passed as React component props.

-Knip does support finding unused members of enums and classes.
+Knip does support finding unused members of enums and classes, and exported values and types on imported namespaces.

 ## Circular dependencies